-2.1.1 Specifications
+2.1.2 Specifications

-• Latest Intel Processor Support
+Latest Intel Processor Support

-Pentium® III 100/133MHz FSB FC-PGA CeleronTM 66MHz FSB FC-PGA
+Pentium® III100/133MHz FSBFC-PGACeleronTM66MHz FSBFC-PGA

-- North Bridge System Chipset: The Intel® 815E chipset supports a 66/100/133 Front Side Bus (FSB), up to 512MB of PC100/PC133 SDRAM, and AGP Pro/4X mode, which can transport twice the amount of data compared to the current AGP standard. - South Bridge System Chipset: The Intel I/O Controller Hub 2 (ICH2) features support for UltraDMA/100, which allows burst mode data transfer rates of up to 100MB/sec; two USB controllers for a total of 4 USB ports; and six channel AC97 CODEC support. - Intel® Accelerated Hub Architecture: Features a dedicated high speed hub link between the ICH2 and GMCH with a bandwidth of 266MB/sec twice the maximum bandwidth of the PCI bus. - PC100/PC133 Memory Support: Equipped with three Dual Inline Memory Module (DIMM) sockets to support PC100/PC133-compliant SDRAMs (available in 64, 128, 256, 512MB densities) up to 512MB. - Integrated Graphics!
-The 24-bit 230MHz RAMDAC graphics controller supports 3D hyper pipelined architecture, parallel data processing and compression, precise pixel interpolation, full 2D hardware acceleration, and motion video acceleration.
-This integrated graphics controller can be disabled to support an external AGP or PCI graphics card. - AGP Pro Slot: Comes with an Accelerated Graphics Port Pro slot that supports AGP cards for high performance, component level interconnect targeted at 3D graphical applications using a 1X, 2X, or 4X mode bus.
-Backward compatible to support AGP 4X and AGP 2X.
-This slot can also support an AGP Inline Memory Module (AIMM) for up to 4MB of 133MHz SDRAM display cache. - UltraDMA33/66/100 Support: Comes with an onboard PCI Bus Master IDE controller with two connectors that support four IDE devices on two channels.
+- North Bridge System Chipset: The Intel[®] 815EP chipset supports a 66/100/ 133 Front Side Bus (FSB), up to 512MB of PC100/PC133 SDRAM, and AGP 4X mode, which can transport twice the amount of data compared to the current AGP standard. - South Bridge System Chipset: The Intel I/O Controller Hub 2 (ICH2) features support for UltraDMA/100, which allows burst mode data transfer rates of up to 100MB/sec; two USB controllers for a total of 4 USB ports; and six channel AC97 CODEC support. - Intel® Accelerated Hub Architecture: Features a dedicated high speed hub link between the ICH2 and GMCH with a bandwidth of 266MB/sec twice the maximum bandwidth of the PCI bus. - PC100/PC133 Memory Support: Equipped with three Dual Inline Memory Module (DIMM) sockets to support PC100/PC133-compliant SDRAMs (available in 64, 128, 256, 512MB densities) up to 512MB. - AGP Slot: Comes with an Accelerated Graphics Port slot that supports AGP cards for high performance, component level interconnect targeted at 3D graphical applications supporting 133MHz 4X mode.
+Backward compatible to support AGP 2X. - UltraDMA33/66/100 Support: Comes with an onboard PCI Bus Master IDE controller with two connectors that support four IDE devices on two channels.
 Supports UltraDMA/100, UltraDMA/66, UltraDMA/33, PIO Modes 3 & 4 and Bus Master IDE DMA Mode 2, and Enhanced IDE devices, such as DVD-ROM, CD-ROM, CD-R/RW, LS-120, and Tape Backup drives. - Wake-Up Support: Supports Wake-On-LAN and Wake-On-Ring, Keyboard Wake-Up, and BIOS Wake-Up. - JumperFreeTM Mode: Allows processor settings and easy overclocking of frequency and Vcore voltage all through BIOS setup when JumperFreeTM mode is enabled.
-Easy-to-use DIP switches instead of jumpers are included to allow manual adjustment of the processor's external frequency.
+Easy-to-use DIP switches instead of jumpers are included to allow manual adjustment of the processor's external frequency. - Around-the-Clock Intrusion Detection: Chassis intrusion circuitry can log chassis open events into LDCM.
+The onboard battery supports detection even when normal power is removed and through a new design, battery drain is even lower than the RTC used for keeping time! - Firmware Hub: Provides security-enhancements in computer platforms by supporting Random Number Generator (RNG).